TheoKlein/blog.theo.com.tw/source/_posts/New-Variant-of-XLoader-Targets-Japanese-Telcos-And-Banks-For-Phishing.md

 	- Spyware
 	- Phishing
 ---
-We got a new variant of `XLoader` in mid-March 2020.
+We got a new variant of `XLoader` via a link `http://wrssa[.]xyz` from scam SMS message in mid-March 2020.
 It is a new version of `XLoader` using Blogspot and Pinterest to deliver C&C address and phishing sites.
 <!-- more -->

 > Cover Photo by Rami Al-zayat on Unsplash

 > This article is published on [Talent-Jump Technologies, Inc](http://www.talent-jump.com/article/2020/03/31/New-Variant-of-XLoader-Targets-Japanese-Telcos-And-Banks-For-Phishing/). simultaneously.

+{% raw %}<br>{% endraw %}
+{% image fancybox center xloader-00.jpeg "Figure 1.
+Screenshot of scam SMS message" %}

 Back in 2018, Trend Micro published the [first report](https://blog.trendmicro.com/trendlabs-security-intelligence/xloader-android-spyware-and-banking-trojan-distributed-via-dns-spoofing/) about a new Android Spyware named `XLoader`.
 Since then, there are many variants of the `XLoader` sample that have been detected and labeled.